DeckWizard/dualboot/README.md

 - Inside Powershell, enter ```bcdedit /enum FIRMWARE``` & press enter
 - If all the steps were performed correctly, you should see that a **bootsequence value** for rEFInd has been added, if this is not the case please review the steps above and ensure no typos have been made.

-(Step 2 is recommended to avoid having to Disable the Windows Boot Manager whenever there is an major SteamOS firmware update)
+**Method 2 (You will need to perform this whenever a Firmware BIOS Update occurs, potentially in SteamOS 3.5, 3.6 etc)**
+- Boot into Windows, download EasyUEFI and disable the Windows Boot Manager.
+If you don't want to use Windows you can boot into the SteamOS Recovery Image, open a Konsole window and type ```sudo efibootmgr -b XXXX -B``` to disable the Windows Boot Manager this way.

 With this method you can change branches in SteamOS between Main > Beta > Preview without having to worry about the Dual Boot breaking.